JamKelley22/Autopack/README.md

 1. `git clone https://github.com/JamKelley22/Autopack.git`
 2. `cd Autopack`
-3. `mv autopack <parent directory of project you want to use autopack on>
+3. `mv autopack &lt;parent directory of project you want to use autopack on>
 4. `./autopack`
 * *Note* Running Autopack with < 3 or > 5 arguments will show the format Autopack expects as well as a couple use cases